Radioiodine (I-131) Therapy

 Kidney Function Concerns

 Kidney function is another critical concern, particularly in older cats.
 Pre-diagnostic tests ensure the best outcome before radioactive iodine treatment.
-Successful treatment can improve overall health, including kidney function, by alleviating hyperthyroidism complications like heart failure and hypertension.
+But, even with those tests, pre-existing kidney disease can be masked by hyperthyroidism, and therefore can be unmasked after treatment.
+Successful treatment for hyperthyroidism can improve overall health, and stop ongoing kidney damage by alleviating hyperthyroidism complications like blood clots, heart failure and hypertension.

 Ongoing monitoring of kidney values is essential to manage any potential issues post-treatment related to chronic kidney disease.